dividebysandwich/shareboxx/README.md

 ### What does it do?

 This software can turn your small linux computer or Raspberry Pi into an wireless anonymous offline local filesharing (WAOLF?) system.
 The idea is similar to the now-abandoned Piratebox, except Shareboxx does not have a large footprint of webservers and php script files.
-It's a single executable that does everything: Serving files, the web UI, and accepting uploads.
+It's a single executable that does everything: Serving files, the web UI with chat, and accepting and processing uploads.

+### Features:
+- Quick and easy directory browsing
+- Supports large file downloads and uploads
+- Files can be uploaded to any directory
+- Chat function with live updates
+- File overwrite protection
+- Responsive UI
+- No accounts needed, minimal logging

 ### Hardware requirements: